cncf/kubernetes-community-days/README.md

 All event data is kept in the [`content/events`](./content/events) directory.
 To add your Kubernetes Community Days event to this site:

 1. Add a new [Markdown](https://www.markdownguide.org) file to `content/events`.
-The name of the file should be `YEAR-CITY.md`.
-So if you're doing an event in 2020 in Pittsburgh, name it `pittsburg-2020.md`.
+The name of the file should be `YEAR-CITY.md`, all lowercase with hyphens in place of spaces.
+So if you're doing an event in 2020 in Pittsburgh, name it `2020-pittsburg.md`.

 2. Add a header to the file that looks like this: